Final Exam Petitions

 Important Notes:

-- Missed final exam guidelines: If you are sick or experiencing other extenuating circumstances that you feel will severely affect your performance on a final exam, you may submit a final exam petition with documentation.
+• Missed final exam guidelines: While students are expected to write their final exams, if you are sick or experiencing other serious extenuating circumstances that will impact your attendance at an exam, you may submit a final exam petition with documentation.
+Documentation must be provided for all petitions.
 The UAC will review each petition case individually and decide if consideration is granted.
 At their discretion, the UAC may grant an assessed mark if there is sufficient closely supervised term work or a deferred exam if deemed most appropriate.
 Deferred exams are normally scheduled during the Winter Term Reading Week for missed Fall Term exams.
 See further information on the potential outcomes.

 Sometimes, things do not go as planned.
 A petition, which is submitted through the Engineering Portal, is your formal request for an exception to a Faculty or University rule, regulation or deadline.